| |

 Inspired by Chinese import porcelain, Blue Willow transferware has been popular since the late 1700s.
 Burleigh Pottery introduced Dilwyn Willow in 1924.
 It is generously decorated cobalt blue on white transferware with all of the details of the classic willow pattern.

-In 2024, Burleigh reintroduced this classic design.
+In 2024, Burleigh reintroduced this classic tableware.
 The design is applied “using the traditional and unique tissue transfer printing technique from hand-engraved copper rollers.”

 Edge Detail of Burleigh Pottery Blue Willow Transfer